 Often students will avoid reaching out to people who can help them until it’s too late and they’re already in financial trouble.
 Avoid doing this.
 If you’re strapped for cash, reach out to those around you for help.
 Let your family know.
 Ask your parents or grandparents to send you money or for a loan.

-You can also contact your Enrolment Service Professional for advice on what to do.
-ESPs can help you craft a budget and a solid plan for easing your financial woes.
+You can also contact your Enrolment Services Advisor for advice on what to do.
+ES Advisors can help you craft a budget and a solid plan for easing your financial woes.